The local-orbifold correspondence for simple normal crossings pairs: Introduction

 \begin{customthm}{A}[Theorem~\ref{thm: local orbifold}] Let $\beta$ be a curve class on $X$ with $d_i:=D_i\cdot \beta>0$ for $i\in \{1,\ldots, n\}$.
 For $r_i$ pairwise coprime and sufficiently large, the following identity holds on the moduli space $\Kup_{0,m}(X,\beta)$ of stable maps to $X$

-where $I_j\subseteq \{1,\ldots,n\}$ records the set of divisors which the marking $x_j$ is tangent to (see \S \ref{sec: geometric setup} for details), and $\rho$ is the morphism forgetting the orbifold structures. \end{customthm}
+where $I_j\subseteq \{1,\ldots,n\}$ records the set of divisors which the marking $x_j$ is tangent to (see \S \ref{sec: geometric setup} for details), and $\rho$ is the morphism forgetting the orbifold structures. \end{customthm} This generalises the smooth divisor local-logarithmic correspondence \cite{vGGR} to the simple normal crossings setting, by interpreting the orbifold theory of the multi-root stack as an alternative to the logarithmic theory \cite{TY20c}.

 When $D$ is smooth, Theorem~\ref{thm:main} follows from previous results equating both local and orbifold invariants with relative invariants \cite{ACW, vGGR, TY18}.
 For general $D$, the key observation is that both the local and orbifold theories satisfy a product formula over the space of stable maps to $X$.
 Theorem~\ref{thm:main} follows immediately, by bootstrapping from the smooth divisor case.
 This is another manifestation of the ``rank reduction'' technique in Gromov--Witten theory \cite{AbramovichChenLog,NR19}.